sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 ## Purpose of this document

-The target of this document is sharing best practices and guidelines about html templates  development to build visual frontend with Drupal 8.
+The target of this document is to share best practices and guidelines about HTML template development to build a visual frontend with Drupal 8.

 ## Tools